-- (c) whether the levy is permanent or the durational limit on the levy, which may not exceed 5 6 years except as provided in 20-9-308, 20-9-353, 20-9-502(2)(b), and 20-9-533, and except for mill levies that support law enforcement, fire protection, search and rescue, water, wastewater, storm water, solid waste, or the uses authorized in 15-70-101(4); and - (d) a list of expected operating and maintenance expenses if the levy is approved. - (3) Notice of the election must be prepared by the governing body and given as provided in 13-1-108.
-The form of the ballot must reflect the content of the resolution or charter amendment and must include a statement of the impact of the election on a home valued at \$100,000, and a home valued at \$200,000 in the district and a home valued at the current average sale price for a home in the county in terms of actual dollars in additional property taxes that would be imposed on residences with those values if the mill levy were to pass.
-The ballot may also include a statement of the impact of the election on homes of any other value in the district, if appropriate. - (4) (a) Except as provided in subsection (4)(c), if the mill levy election is held at a regular election or at a special election, the governing body shall: - (i) determine the total number of qualified electors of the taxing jurisdiction who are qualified to
+- 7 (a) the specific purpose for which the additional money will be used; - 8 (b) either: - 9 (i) the specific amount of money to be raised and the approximate number of mills to be imposed; - 11 (ii) the specific number of mills to be imposed and the approximate amount of money to be raised; 12 and - (c) whether the levy is permanent or the durational limit on the levy, which may not exceed 5 years except as provided in 20-9-308, 20-9-353, 20-9-502(2)(b), and 20-9-533; and - (d) a list of expected operating and maintenance expenses if the levy is approved. - Notice of the election must be prepared by the governing body and given as provided in 13-1-108.
+The form of the ballot must reflect the content of the resolution or charter amendment and must include a statement of the impact of the election on a home valued at \$100,000, and a home valued at \$200,000, in the district and a home valued at the current average sale price for a home in the county in terms of actual dollars in additional property taxes that would be imposed on residences with those values if the mill levy were to pass.
+The ballot may also include a statement of the impact of the election on homes of any other value in the district, if appropriate. - (4) If voter turnout exceeds 50% of qualified electors and the majority voting on the question are in favor of the additional levy, the governing body is authorized to impose the levy in either the amount or the number of mills specified in the resolution or charter amendment.
+Voter turnout must be determined by dividing the total number of qualified electors who voted in the election from the tally sheets for the election by the total number of electors who were qualified to vote in the election. - (5) A governing body, as defined in 7-6-4002, may reduce an approved levy in any fiscal year without losing the authority to impose in a subsequent fiscal year up to the maximum amount or number of mills approved in the election.
+However, nothing in this subsection authorizes a governing body to impose more than the approved levy in any fiscal year or to extend the duration of the approved levy."